CSCfi/korp-backend/korppluginlib/README.md

         LOAD_VERBOSITY = 1,
     )

-The values specified in `config.py` override those in `korppluginlib.config`.
+The values specified in the top-level `config` override those in `korppluginlib.config`.